openhab/openhab-docs/addons/actions.md

 ```

 ### openHAB Subsystem Actions
 openHAB has several subsystems that can be accessed from Rules.
-These include persistence, see [Persistence Extensions in Scripts and Rules]({{base}}/configuration/persistence.html#persistence-extensions-in-scripts-and-rules), transformations, and scripts.
+These include persistence, see [Persistence Extensions in Scripts and Rules]({{base}}/configuration/persistence.html#persistence-extensions-in-scripts-and-rules), transformations, scripts.

 - `callScript(String scriptName)`: Calls a script which must be located in the `$OPENHAB_CONF/scripts` folder.

 Scripts are small pieces of Rules DSL code that can be called from Rules.
 However, Scripts have limitations.
 Scripts cannot accept arguments.
 Scripts cannot return a value.